josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/🛰️_attribution_israel_style_mismatch.md

 - Separates experienced disruption from attribution error
 - Uses exclusion logic before actor naming
 - Compares interference styles across actor classes
-- Addresses scapegoating and antisemitism structurally
+- Addresses antisemitism and scapegoating structurally
-- Keeps non-intent firmly on the table
+- Keeps system failure and automation firmly on the table
+- Explains why the remaining explanations are *more* concerning, not less

 ---